Incept5/inception-ai-poc/hints.md

 You could be asked to improve any part of the system and you should do your best to do that.
 Below are some hints that might be helpful if you asked for a specific thing to do

+## requirements.txt
+When generating new code and you use a package that is potentially new and you haven't seen in use anywhere else then you should always fetch requirements.txt and add the package if necessary but prefer to use existing packages if possible.
+If you have to add a new package then always inform the user with something like:
+"WARNING: this update will require a docker-compose rebuild step to install the new package" "From the ./docker directory run: docker-compose up --build"

 ## Bots

 Bots are stored under code/python/aiserver/bots or a sub directory